tBaxter/activity-monitor/readme.md

 Example:

     ACTIVITY_MONITOR_MODELS = (
-      {'model': 'comments.comment',      # Required: the model to watch.
+      {'model': 'comments.comment',      # Required: the model to watch, in app_label.model format.
         'date_field': 'submit_date',     # Optional: the datetime field to watch.
-Defaults to "created" 'user_field': 'submitted_by',    # Optional: a related user to watch 'check': 'approved',             # Optional: a boolean field that must be true for the activity to register 'manager': 'SoftDeleteManager'   # Optional: if there is a custom manager, you can use it.
+Defaults to "created" 'user_field': 'submitted_by',    # Optional: a related user to watch 'verb':  "commented on",         # The default verb string to be recorded.
+        'check': 'approved',             # Optional: a boolean field that must be true for the activity to register 'manager': 'SoftDeleteManager'   # Optional: if there is a custom manager, you can use it.
 If not, defaults to "objects"
        },